Managing IT: the why, the what and the how

 - Access to the module study materials via the module website

-- Two externally published books – one printed, one online
+- Two externally published books – one printed and online, one online

 A computing device with a browser and broadband internet access is required for this module.
 Any modern browser will be suitable for most computer activities.
 Functionality may be limited on mobile devices.